 The front of the house as seen on the Buck Custom Homes website:

-My original post about this house is one that has gone viral many times over the years on social media sites.
+Thanks to the builder for sharing this home with us.
+My original post about it is one that has gone viral many times over the years on social media sites.
 I think there’s something about a new house built with traditional details that appeals to a lot of us!
-Check out the photos from 2012 to see how the house looked then and the current listing for more information. 🙂